arcanemachine/wallabag/README.md

     - Run the `./start` command.
 Run `./start -d` if you want to run the instance in the background.

 - To start the instance automatically on boot:
-  - Use one of the two included helper scripts:
+  - Use one of the two included helper scripts to generate a `systemd` service file:
     - `docker-systemd-service-file-generate`
     - `podman-systemd-service-file-generate`
   - Either script can be run with the `--help` flag to learn more about their use.